poetrique/amongstus/README.md

 your darkened hand
 up, out of the cold

-incase you have not heard
+in case you have not heard
 this story has been told

 we are the children of Ham